Luca della Robbia: Sculpture

-His first documented commission was the Cantoria ("Singing Gallery"; 1431–1438) for the Cathedral of Florence.
+His first documented commission was the Cantoria ("Singing Gallery"; 1431–1438) for the Cathedral of Florence, his major work in marble.
 During the seven years it took della Robbia to carve the reliefs under the supervision of Brunelleschi, his style developed.
 While the earliest carved panels are fairly symmetric and lack movement, in later panels the movement of the singers becomes much more evident and dynamic.
 The Singing Gallery shows children singing, dancing, and making music to "praise the Lord" in the words of Psalm 150.
 Their figures are at once lively, finely observed, and gracefully combined in groups designed to fit the ten panels of the gallery.
 The advanced nature of the work of the Cantoria has been seen to establish Luca della Robbia's skill in stone, as well as to secure his place as a major Florentine artist and student of Renaissance naturalism.

-In the next two decades, della Robbia executed important commissions in marble and bronze: a series of small marble reliefs (1437) for the bell tower of the Cathedral of Florence; a marble and enameled terra-cotta tabernacle (1443), now in the Saint Maria Church in Peretola; and, in collaboration with Michelozzo, the large project of bronze doors for the sacristy of the cathedral.
+In the next two decades, della Robbia executed commissions like the series of small marble reliefs (1437) for the bell tower of the Cathedral of Florence; and, in collaboration with Michelozzo, the large project of bronze doors for the sacristy of the cathedral.
 These doors were not finished until 1469; their reliance on a few figures placed in simple, orderly compositions against a flat ground, contrasts sharply with the elaborate pictorial effects of Lorenzo Ghiberti's more famous baptistery doors.

-Arguably the one of the most important existing works in marble by Luca is the tomb of Benozzo Federighi, bishop of Fiesole.
+Arguably one of the most important existing works in marble by Luca is the tomb of Benozzo Federighi, bishop of Fiesole.
 Executed in 1454–1456, the tomb originally was placed in the church of San Pancrazio, Florence, but removed to San Francesco di Paola on the Bellosguardo road outside the city in 1783.
 In 1898, it was again moved to the church of Santa Trinita in Florence.
 An effigy of the bishop in a restful pose lies on a sarcophagus sculptured with graceful reliefs of angels holding a wreath that contains the inscription.
 Above are three-quarter length figures of Christ between St. John and the Virgin, of conventional type.
 The whole is surrounded by a rectangular frame formed of painted tiles.
 A bunch of flowers and fruit in brilliant realistic colors is painted on each tile with enamel pigments.
 Although the bunch of flowers on each is painted on one slab, the ground of each tile is formed of separate pieces, likely because the pigment of the ground required a different degree of heat in firing from that needed for the enamel painting of the center.